microsoft/conversational-speaker/README.md

   - Change the AI's voice (`AzureCognitiveServices:SpeechSynthesisVoiceName`)
   - Change the AI's personality (`PromptEngine:Description`)
   - Switch to text input by changing the `System:TextListener` to `true` (good for testing changes).
+- The current state of the prompt engine usually remains stable for short conversations.
+Sometimes during longer conversations, though, the AI may start responding with not only its own response but what it thinks you might say next.

 # How It Works
 ## Primary Logic